denisecase/k8s-api-mosquito/README.md

 wsl
 ```

-Verify that the installation is successful by running the hello-world image.
+Verify that the installation is successful and run the hello-world image.

 ```shell
 docker version